Walnut Grove High School (Texas)

 Walnut Grove High School is a public high school in Prosper, Texas, United States.
-It is currently one of three high schools in Prosper ISD, along with Prosper High School and Rock Hill High School.
+It is the third oldest high school in Prosper ISD, after Prosper High School and Rock Hill High School.

 Athletics

 Walnut Grove's athletic teams are known as the Wildcats.
 The school colors are navy blue and silver.

 Walnut Grove won the 2025 UIL 5A D1 Boys' Soccer state title.
 The team beat San Antonio Southwest by a score of 3-2 in 2OT off a 97th-minute goal by a freshman.
+Walnut Grove once again won the Class 5A/D1 Boys Soccer State Championship in 2026, following a 2-0 victory over College Station.

 As of the 2024-25 school year, Walnut Grove High School is a part of 5A Division 2 District 4 in football.
 Other schools in this district are Anna High School, Denison High School, Frisco Emerson High School, Frisco Independence High School, Frisco Liberty High School, Frisco Memorial High School, Lucas Lovejoy High School, and Melissa High School.
 With the caliber of schools involved, some have referred to it as the "District of Doom".

 In other sports, Walnut Grove is a part of 5A Region 2 District 9, along with Anna, Denison, Greenville, Lovejoy, McKinney North, Melissa, and Sherman.

 Walnut Grove's first program wins in each sport were on the following dates: